drukmano/quent/README.md

 #### `ignore(value: Any, *args, **kwargs) -> Chain`
 Like `.then()`, but keeps the current chain value unchanged.

+In other words, this function does not affect the flow of the chain.

 Read more in [Flow Modifiers](#flow-modifiers).

 ```python